How Convective Mass Flux Responds to Environmental Humidity: Data

 All of the analysis in this paper draws from data over the tropical oceans in a latitude band from $-10^\circ$ to $10^\circ$.
+Land is excluded so that differences between the terrestrial and oceanic environments will not confound our analysis.
 Column thermodynamic statistics, such as column humidity, are calculated on model output which has been regridded to a $1^\circ$ resolution in the horizontal and 25 hPa in the vertical.
 As an observational baseline, we also employ two reanalysis datasets, MERRA-2 and ERA-5 \cite{Gelaro2017,GlobalModelingandAssimilationOffice2015,Hersbach2020}.
 These reanalyses are matched to IMERG v7 Final Precipitation product, a multi-satellite-derived global precipitation data set, which we have regridded to a $1^\circ$ resolution \cite{Huffman2023}.
 We also use data from the Tropical Rainfall Measurement Mission (TRMM), taking advantage of its rain type classification algorithm, which separates precipitation into convective, stratiform, and shallow components \cite{Funk2013}.